bjcosta/landscaping/soil/README.md

 # Soil Analysis and remediation

-As part of this process I made sure to have my soil tested to get an idea of what types of plants would work best and also to give an idea of any remdiation that would be required.
+As part of this process I made sure to have my soil tested to get an idea of what types of plants would work best and also to give an idea of any remediation that would be required.

 I used an external service to do the soil testing "Soil Doctor" and followed their process for obtain the soil samples: <https://www.soildoctors.com.au/soilsampling>